-Volatile organic compounds, better known as VOCs, are one of the most significant indoor pollutants in the Asheville area.
+Volatile organic compounds, better known as VOCs, are one of the most significant indoor pollutants.
 These invisible gasses cause a variety of short- and long-term health effects ranging from eye irritation to cancer, and they’re often released by household cleaning products, air fresheners, and cosmetics.
 Here’s what you need to know about these dangerous pollutants and how they affect indoor air quality.

 Types of Volatile Organic Compounds